xyn4xdev-lab/xyn4xdev-lab/README.md

 ## License

-All public repositories are provided under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+Most repositories are provided under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
 Commercial use and resale are not permitted.
 [View License](https://creativecommons.org/licenses/by-nc/4.0/)